 While technology leaders may be more willing to take a leap of faith on AI solutions, these decisions occur in both the vertical agnostic and domain agnostic.
 As a result, executives working in non-technology domains and verticals who view autonomy as a great risk have the power to shut it down in their business.

 Why Add AI to Your Mobile App Development?

 Smearing the AI technology to your mobile app development enhances the user experience at a whole new level especially regarding the interface.
 Users abandon 70% of the regular apps within 7 days of downloading because they do not offer anything new, are of outdated looks and interface.

-Consumer expectations currently exceed the average performance of app as the new technologies hit the market every other day.
+Consumer expectations currently exceed the average performance of the app as the new technologies hit the market every other day.
 Particularly in terms of bugs, loading speed, and overall user experience, user expectation is extremely enhanced.

-Majority of mobile app users rely as much on their phones as they do on their desktops while searching for information, ideas, and advice.
+The majority of mobile app users rely as much on their phones as they do on their desktops while searching for information, ideas, and advice.
 The top influencer of app user adoption is to deliver a solution that is unquestionably useful and relevant to the user.

 Despite all the hurdles, AI adoption is inevitable.
-AI apps are the precious sources, which acquire the potential to fully redefine the innovation in the mobile app development services and industry.
+AI apps are the precious sources, which acquire the potential to fully redefine innovation in the mobile app development services and industry.
 It is predicted that over the upcoming years each and every app will require inculcating AI to some extent.